-The MISSION of the Health, Housing and Human Services (H3S) Advocacy Committee is to advocate for populations served by the Clackamas County Department of Health, Housing, and Human Services (H3S) and the State of Oregon DHS/Aging and Persons with Disabilities (DHS/APD), and to educate state and federal decision makers about the impact of their decisions on these populations.
+The mission of the Health, Housing, and Human Services (H3S) Advocacy Committee is to advocate for populations served by H3S and the State of Oregon DHS/Aging and Persons with Disabilities (DHS/APD), as well as to educate state and federal decision makers about the impact of their decisions on these populations.

 Participation is welcomed from all members of the Advisory Councils which serve H3S and DHS/APD and members of the Youth Services Provider Network.
 Participants should have an interest in advocating on state and federal issues and be able to regularly participate in meetings and events.
 Every effort shall be made so that all Advisory Councils are represented.

 Meetings take place on the first meeting of every month.
 For more information, contact Joanne Desky at 503-655-8794 or via email at firstname.lastname@example.org.

 Area Agency on Aging Advisory Committee (AAAAC)

 - Serves as an advisory body to the Director of the Clackamas County Area Agency on Aging and provides input on other areas of importance to the senior population